wso2/docs-is/en/docs/learn/authentication-session-persistence.md

             However, if you have persistence, you can rely on it as well.
 This increases the reliability of the overall system.

-In WSO2 Identity Server has multiple local caching usage in different layers to improve the product performance.
+WSO2 Identity Server has multiple local caching usage in different layers to improve the product performance.
 But most of the caches are ready to persist in the database if it is required.